Africave-Team/Africave-Team-kippa-senior-backend-engineer-technical/README.md

 # kippa-senior-backend-engineer-technical
-This repository houses the technical interview test for a senior flutter engineer @ Kippa
+This repository houses the technical interview test for a senior backend engineer @ Kippa

 # Overview